matildamort/T3A2---Part-A/README.md

 If a show is finished, it will drop off their calendar but still be available to search and see the rating & reviews of the show.

-Users will be able to have a single sign up option through Google.
+Users will be able to have a single sign up option through Google. - Sprinkle!

 ## Target audience - Anyone who loves Anime

-After going to both team members groups of friends and asking what they would like to see in the world and also based on Matilda and Cameron common interests, the concept of Watchi was invented.
+After going to both team members groups of friends and asking what they would like to see in the world and also based on Matilda and Cameron common interests, the concept of Watchi was invented and as one of the many target audiences this has been based on our needs of this app.